PandaHugMonster/LittleServerExecuter/README.md

  * Updated functions
  * Added ability to start/stop all services by 1 click

-##### Version 0.4.0 (previous)
- * Removed unneeded functions.
- * Documented some lines.
- * Replaced pyinotify implementation with DBus + Systemd (Hooray!!!)
- * Fixed some methods
- * Works well as the simplest solution

 #### Notes

 1. To have ability to switchon or switchoff you need to run application as root
 2. Little Server Executer is going to be the part of a new system called Panda's Control Centre

 #### Known bugs